agatakolohe/roboger/README.md

 ## Description

 Third independent project for Epicodus.
 It is a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number following specific exceptions.
 This project demonstrates my knowledge of Loops and Arrays in JavaScript and jQuery so far.
-I created a form that will prompt the user to enter a number and return a range of numbers (starting from 0 to the inputted number) converting certain digits (1,2,3) into strings ("Beep!", "Boop!", "Won't you be my neighbor?").
+I created a form that will prompt the user to enter their name and a number and return a range of numbers (starting from 0 to the inputted number) converting certain digits (1,2,3) into strings ("Beep!", "Boop!", "Won't you be my neighbor?").

 ## Specifications